mangez84/enjoytrivia/README.md

 - Code to obtain API data using the fetch() method was copied from this [JavaScript Tutorial](https://www.javascripttutorial.net/javascript-fetch-api/) post.
 This post also has good descriptions on how to handle asynchronous HTTP requests reliably.
 - This [Stack Overflow](https://stackoverflow.com/questions/169506/obtain-form-input-fields-using-jquery/1443005#1443005) post had a good tip about the .serialize() function in jQuery.
 Code was copied into the project and then modified.
 - The function to shuffle an array was copied in its entirety from this [Stack Overflow](https://stackoverflow.com/questions/6274339/how-can-i-shuffle-an-array/6274381#6274381) post.
+- The code for darkening the background image came from this [CSS-Tricks](https://css-tricks.com/design-considerations-text-images/) post.

+### Content

+### Media

+#### Images

+- The background image was obtained from [Gerd Altmann on Pixabay](https://pixabay.com/illustrations/board-questions-who-what-how-why-776688/).